Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Observations Simulations

 \subsection{SAX J1808.4--3658}

 We adopted the same data used by G19, obtained from {\it RXTE}/PCA observations of the 2002 outburst and analysed as part of the MINBAR sample.
 The data comprises four bursts and persistent flux measurements with {\it RXTE}/PCA covering the interval 2002 October 15–-23 (MJD 52562--52570; Table \ref{tab:s1808_bursts}).
-As the persistent fluxes are measured from spectral fits in the 3--25~keV range, we adopted a constant bolometric correction of 2.21 over the course of the outburst.
-We used the spline approximation to integrate the persistent flux between bursts for the purposes of burst simulation, with smoothing factor 0.02.
+As the persistent fluxes are measured from spectral fits in the 3--25~keV range, we adopted a constant bolometric correction of 2.21 over the course of the outburst, { following G19}.
+We used the spline approximation to integrate the persistent flux between bursts for the purposes of burst simulation, with smoothing factor 0.02. { This value was chosen to reduce the possible impact of local maxima in the flux history, which may prevent convergence of the iterative scheme to determine the burst trains (cf. with \S\ref{sec:methods}).}